Site: 120710

 adhered to become a wall-hung or floor-displayed object.

-J Pansa, Elaine Nguyen, and Keira Kotler use aspects of photography to make their
+J Rivera Pansa, Elaine Nguyen, and Keira Kotler use aspects of photography to make their

 work.
 For Kotler and Nguyen, light is the subject and method: working directly with